Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 A thrombosed hemorrhoid happens when blood clots become trapped inside your hemorrhoid.
 It is a common complication of hemorrhoids.
 Your hemorrhoid may suddenly look swollen or blue and feel very painful.

 How is a thrombosed hemorrhoid treated?

 You may be given medicine to decrease pain and swelling.
 The medicine may be a pill, pad, cream, or ointment.
 Your healthcare provider may make an incision in the hemorrhoid to relieve your pain.
-He will numb the area and make a small cut in the hemorrhoid.
-He will remove blood clots and fluid.
+Your provider will also remove blood clots and fluid.
 Your incision may be packed with gauze and left open to heal.
-Your healthcare provider may instead close the incision with stitches.
+Your provider may instead close the incision with stitches.
 If your incision is left open, you may have light bleeding from the area.
 You may also bleed when you have a bowel movement.
 This should get better in a few days.

 What can I do to care for myself?